Raul Isac

-Raul Tyson Isac Dias Monteiro or Raul Isac (born 2 February 1988) is an East Timorese international footballer who currently plays as a defender for North Sunshine Eagles FC and the Timor-Leste national team.
+Raul Tyson Isac Dias Monteiro or Raul Isac (born 2 February 1988) is an East Timorese international footballer who currently plays as a defender.

 Club career

 For 4 years he played for the Victorian 3rd Division State League side North Sunshine Eagles FC.
-In 2012, he had a short stint with DPMM FC before signing with local East Timor side Dili United.
+In 2012, he signed with local East Timor side Dili United.

 International career

 He made his senior debut for Timor-Leste on 29 June 2011 in a match against Nepal during the 2014 FIFA World Cup qualifying rounds.

 Personal life

 Raul was born in Melbourne, Australia to Timorese parents who immigrated there.
 He studied at RMIT University of Melbourne.